 Neither one of us believes consistently great results just happen organically through the hard work of competent staff.
 Simply believing that you’re doing a good job isn’t good enough – how do you know?
 What are you doing to ensure that you’re continuously improving and achieving objectives, and who is measuring that for you?
 While a high performing team can certainly deliver great results, the odds are much better and outcomes more consistent when you use an evaluation framework like Baldrige or CFAI.

 Our focus on improvement isn’t about excellence for excellence’s sake; it’s in the service of our objective of being a safe community, and that is where the magic of our highly collaborative working relationship truly pays off.

 One of the foremost responsibilities of local government is Community Risk Reduction, whether through fire protection and prevention, law enforcement, water quality, or timing traffic lights, just to name a few.
+The CFAI accreditation model considers all services (reactive and proactive) provided by the fire department as community risk reduction.
 There is not a service in a city organization that is not based in part on reducing risk to the community and creating a better place to live.
 And so, sometimes the role of a fire chief is to advocate for services outside of the fire department.